 Graduate education differs from study at the undergraduate level in at least the following respects:

 - Graduate students are expected to assume greater responsibility and demonstrate more self-initiative in meeting their academic goals;

-- More extensive reading, emphasizing primary source material in a specialized field, is expected;
+- Graduate students are expected to engage in more extensive reading, emphasizing primary source material in a specialized field;

-- Students are expected to become familiar with the current literature in their fields, with emphasis on recently published developments in research methods and results;
+- Graduate students are expected to become familiar with the current literature in their fields, with emphasis on recently published developments in research methods and results;

 - Doctoral students are expected to assume responsibility for the planning, completion, and presentation of original scholarly research;

 - Doctoral programs utilize seminar courses that stress active participation by students in intellectual exchange with both faculty and peers and in the critique of published research;